Georgia Adams: Domestic career

 In 2021, Adams captained Southern Vipers to their second Rachael Heyhoe Flint Trophy title, and was the side's second-highest run-scorer and second-highest wicket-taker, with 233 runs and 12 wickets.
 She also won The Hundred with the Oval Invincibles.
 In April 2022, she was signed by the Southern Brave for the 2022 season of The Hundred.
 In 2022, she captained Southern Vipers to winning the Charlotte Edwards Cup, as well as scoring 363 runs and taking eleven wickets for the side across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy.
 She also scored 100 runs and took 9 wickets for Southern Brave in The Hundred.

+In 2023, she captained Southern Vipers to the domestic double, winning the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, as well as winning The Hundred with Southern Brave.
+She was also the second-highest run-scorer and fourth-highest wicket-taker in the Rachael Heyhoe Flint Trophy, the third-highest run-scorer in the Charlotte Edwards Cup, and the leading wicket-taker in The Hundred.
+She played for Adelaide Strikers in the 2023–24 Women's Big Bash League, taking four wickets in 13 matches as her side won the competition.
+She went on to play for New South Wales in the 2023–24 Women's National Cricket League.

+In November 2024, Adams was named captain of the newly professional Hampshire following the restructuring of English domestic women's cricket set to start in the 2025 season.